Budapestby VisitCity Guides

 District 7's restaurants blend traditional Hungarian comfort food with modern dining experiences

-The legal drinking age in Hungary is 18, and tipping is generally appreciated in bars and restaurants.
-It's common to round up bills or leave 10-15% for good service, particularly in cocktail bars or when receiving table service.
+The drinking age in Hungary is 18, and tipping is expected in bars and restaurants.
+We usually round up the bill or leave 10-15% for good service.
+In cocktail bars or when you get table service, definitely tip - the staff work hard and appreciate it.

 Frequently Asked Questions

-District 7 is generally safe at night, especially around the popular nightlife areas which have increased police presence and are well-frequented.
-Standard urban precautions apply - stay aware of your surroundings and stick to well-lit, populated areas.
+Yes, especially around the nightlife areas where there are lots of people and police patrol regularly.
+Just use normal city precautions - stay aware of your surroundings and stick to well-lit, busy areas.

-Plan to spend at least two days in the area - dedicate daytime hours to visiting synagogues, memorials, and museums, then experience the ruin bars and nightlife in the evenings.
-Many venues transform throughout the day, offering different experiences at different times.
+We recommend spending at least two days here.
+Do the synagogues, memorials, and museums during the day, then hit the ruin bars at night.
+Many venues completely transform throughout the day, so you get different experiences at different times.